RayedSuhail/front-end-web-dev/README.md

   - Each file teaches a new aspect of ES6 that had been asked to be completed as a quiz within the lesson.
 - The Document Object Model
   - No files as mostly it was just noting stuff down from the course.
+- Working with Browser Events
+  - **listen_event.js:** File to show the code to listen to an event in the browser.
+Other code related stuff is noted down for reference.